U.S. Route 322 in New Jersey: 1953 to present

 In December 2008, jurisdiction of US 322 from the Woolwich–Harrison township line to the Route 55 interchange and a 0.35 mi segment within Glassboro was transferred from the state highway agency, the New Jersey Department of Transportation, to Gloucester County.

 Construction of a bypass around Mullica Hill began in December 2010 in order to relieve severe traffic congestion through the town.
 The route originally went through the town's historical district, where it briefly joined Route 45.
 The new alignment removes the concurrency, so that the routes merely cross at an intersection.
 The road was estimated to cost $12 million, and is described by a freeholder as being the "largest infrastructure project that has ever been undertaken in Gloucester County."
 In addition to the bypass, a portion of US 322 in the Mullica Hill area was widened.
 Construction of the bypass portion initially awaited approval from the New Jersey Historical Sites Council to determine if it would impact the Mullica Hill Historic District.
 The Mullica Hill Bypass opened to traffic on January 11, 2012.
-With the rerouting of US 322 onto the Mullica Hill Bypass, the former alignment of US 322 to Mullica Hill is now US 322 Bus., which is unsigned.
+With the rerouting of US 322 onto the Mullica Hill Bypass, the former alignment of US 322 to Mullica Hill is now US 322 Bus., however it is unsigned.

+In 2021, a 1.2 mi portion of US 322 in Logan Township was widened to four lanes, resulting in a minimum of two continuous lanes in each direction between I-95 in Chester and Stone Meetinghouse Road in Swedesboro, just east of I-295.